iapyeh/GGeditor/README.rst

 #.
 Almost what you see is what you get.

 #.
+Binding with the Github file, one-click to commit to the Github.

-Powered by the Google Docs, such as unicode symbol, voice typing.
+#.
+Powered by the Google Docs, such as unicode symbol 💞 © ®, voice typing.

 #.
 Preview generated reST files and download it.